rocket-man/fork-spring5-cert-study-notes/core/question24/question24.md

 - Use ```@Profile``` annotation to define custom annotation ```@Component, @Configuration, @Bean``` method annotated with custom annotation will be part of profile/profiles specified in annotation.

 If Bean does not have profile specified in any way, it will be created in every profile.
-You can use 'I' to specify in which profile bean should not be created
+You can use '!' to specify in which profile bean should not be created

 You can activate profiles in following way: